thaumaturgists/interlacing/docs/extract_chara-from-file/CS-README.md

     └── Greek_part_1.txt
 ```

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Acknowledgments

+- This project uses data from Wikipedia, licensed under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).
+- Unicode data and standards are provided by the [Unicode Consortium](https://www.unicode.org/).

 ## Conclusion

 The Character Sorter script is a powerful tool for organizing and processing text data with diverse character sets.
 By categorizing characters by their Unicode script, it facilitates easier analysis and manipulation of multilingual text.